 Police say pantless jail escapee stole SUV involved in Auburn crash and Mechanic Falls chase

-May 23—AUBURN — A pantless inmate escaped Monday morning and stole an SUV parked in the county building lot before crashing it into another car, authorities said.
+May 24—AUBURN — A jail inmate escaped Monday morning and stole an SUV parked in the county building lot before crashing it into another car — all without his pants, authorities said.

-David Ricardo Mockler, 23, of Lisbon escaped from Androscoggin County Jail shortly after 9:30 a.m. while at recreation by climbing a fence, squeezing through two rows of barbed wire and jumping about 25 feet off a roof, according to Androscoggin County Chief Deputy William Gagne.
+David Ricardo Mockler, 23, of Lisbon escaped from Androscoggin County Jail shortly after 9:30 a.m. during recreation time outdoors.
+He climbed a fence, squeezed through two rows of barbed wire and jumped about 25 feet off a roof, according to Androscoggin County Chief Deputy William Gagne.

-Mockler's pants were ripped off while he was going through the wire, Gagne said.
+Mockler's pants and underwear were ripped off while he was going through the wire, Gagne said.

 Mockler commandeered an SUV owned by county employee Tina Chouinard of Greene that was parked in the side lot of the Androscoggin County Building on Court Street.
 The vehicle, a silver 2019 Toyota Highlander, was unlocked and the keys were in the vehicle, Gagne said.